ptpb/pb/pb/templates/index.rst

 **render**: If a matching mimetype extension is provided, render reStructuredText or Markdown, respectively.
 Fallback to reStructuredText when no mimetype extension is provided/matched.

+t
+^

+**terminal**: The provided paste ID is expected to be asciicast json v1.
+The output is an asciinema-player that is fed the paste content.
+This is used for playback of terminal recordings.

 routes
 ------